ivy-llc/ivy/docs/partial_source/contributing/1_the_basics.rst

 We primarily invite contributors to contribute to the tasks listed as :ref:`Open Tasks` as they are on our roadmap currently.
 As a result of this we mainly recommend contributions which fall under the :ref:`Open Tasks`.
-However, if a contributor would like to extend Ivy's functionality with new functions, submodules, etc. following should ideally be the workflow:
+However, if a contributor would like to extend Ivy's functionality with new functions, submodules, etc. then the workflow should ideally be the following:

 #.
 Such contributors need to create a PR with the label :code:`Extension`.
 #.
 They should also describe what they're adding, as it makes it easier for us to understand its purpose